-What about eLearning designers?
+But what about eLearning designers?
 Do we need to be good at telling stories?
-Some people would say – ‘no we are creating courses not stories’.
-While that is true, there are many things eLearning designers can learn from the art of storytelling.
+Some people would say – ‘no, we are creating courses not stories’.
+While that’s true, there are many things eLearning designers can learn from the art of storytelling.
 By incorporating storytelling into eLearning learning, we can unlock a new level of engagement and effectiveness.

 Storytelling is defined as “The telling of a happening or connected series of happenings, whether true or fictitious; account; narration.”
 (Denning, 2005)

-In this post we look at elements of a good story and how we can apply these to eLearning design.
+In this blog, we look at the elements of a good story and how we can apply them to eLearning design.

-There are conventions in the way stories are structured – the opening to hook the reader, the middle to develop the story and the end to reach a satisfying resolution.
+There are general conventions in the way stories are structured – the opening should hook the reader, the middle develops the story, and the end may reach some form of resolution.

 An eLearning course also needs to be cohesive and well-structured.
 When planning a course, ask yourself:

-Certainly visual design is important to create a cohesive look and feel.
+Certainly, visual design is important to create a cohesive look and feel.
 But what about the course structure?
-Do your screens jump from topic to topic with no common thread?
+Is the content jumping from topic to topic with no common thread?
 Is there a story that you could use to hold the topics together?

-For example if you are designing a course ‘Provide Coaching and Mentoring’, you could introduce two characters at the start – Jan, the mentor, and Sara the mentee.
-The characters can introduce each new topic and talk about their experience of the mentoring process…how they met, how they planned their first meeting, how they set goals with each other and so on.
+For example, if you are designing a course on coaching and mentoring, you could introduce two characters at the start – Jan, the mentor, and Sara the mentee.
+The characters can introduce each new topic and talk about their experience of the mentoring process – how they met, how they planned their first meeting, how they set goals, and so on.

-Usually it is the people in a story that we remember the most.
-You can certainly design an eLearning course without people in it, but it might not be very engaging.
+Usually, it is the characters or people in a story that we remember the most.
+You can certainly design an eLearning course without people in it, but it might not be as engaging.

-Here is an example from the Articulate 360 content library.
-The characters come in a range of poses and expressions so you can use the same character throughout the course.
+If you take a look at the Articulate 360 content library, you’ll see the characters come in a range of poses and expressions so you can use the same character throughout the course.

-If you are designing a course for the health sector, insert images of a nurse or doctor in different poses throughout the course.
-Give the security expert a name and put him or her in different work situations that the learners are likely to face.
-Talk to the Subject Matter Expert if you need details to make the situation more realistic.
+For example, if you are designing a course for the health sector, you can insert images of a nurse or doctor in different poses throughout the course.
+Give the characters a name and put them in different work situations that the learners are likely to face.
+Talk to the Subject Matter Expert to ensure the situations are more realistic.

-Imagine you are creating a course about Equal Employment Opportunity.
-You could think of a central character who faces a struggle.
-The obvious one is that she faces discrimination on the basis of her disability.
-Introduce the character to learners and insert an image of her.
-Return to her throughout the course.
-Describe her experience at job interviews.
-Ask the learners questions about how prospective employers communicated with her.
-And if you like, make it a happy ending where she finally lands her dream job.
-The learners are likely to remember the character in your course.
+For example, imagine you are creating a course about equal employment opportunities.
+Your central character could face a struggle, such as discrimination on the basis of disability.
+Introduce the character to learners and return to them throughout the course.
+Describe their experience at job interviews.
+Ask the learners questions about how others have communicated and interacted with your character.
+And if you like, make it a happy ending where they finally land their dream job.
+The learners are likely to remember the character and their story.

 “Over the years I have become convinced that we learn best – and change – from hearing stories that strike a chord within us.”
 John Kotter, Harvard Business School Professor